 While LGBT characters are on the rise in television, it's still quite refreshing to sit down and start binging the newest season of your favorite show and have a queer romance sneak up on you.
 And with streaming services like Netflix and Hulu, it almost feels like we're getting a new show or three to binge every week.

 Consider this post an ode to just a few of the lesbian/bisexual women that have recently come out on our TV screens!

-Netflix's Atypical dropped its second season earlier this month and viewers were catapulted back into the world of Sam Gardner, a high school senior with autism looking for love, and his sister, Casey (Brigette Lundy-Paine).
+Netflix's Atypical dropped its second season and viewers were catapulted back into the world of Sam Gardner, a high school senior with autism looking for love, and his sister, Casey (Brigette Lundy-Paine).
 She's shy, funny, oh-so-charmingly full of angst, and struggles to figure herself out while feeling like a background character in Sam's life.
 When she starts at a new private school, she meets Luisa and as feelings start to develop for her new friend, everything Casey previously thought about herself is challenged.

 In one of the best episodes of season five, Wanda Sykes and Issa Rae voice a couple who share the stories of their day featuring the misadventures of our favorite Hollywoo misfits.
 The two hilariously narrate the usual insanity of a Bojack Horseman episode, but just watching them schmooze over each other is beyond adorable.

 Sandra Oh plays Eve, an M15 officer caught in a risky game of cat and mouse with assassin Villanelle.
 Many of the show's characters are exploring their sexuality throughout the series, and without spoiling too much, there's a very queer twist that left gay fans clamoring for more.